01 Feb Doing Business in Vietnam – General Terms And Conditions

 - Full name, enterprise identification number, address of the headquarter of the owner, member, shareholder;

-- The quantity of authorized representatives and their corresponding holding of shares/stake;
+- The number of authorized representatives and their corresponding holding of shares/stake;

 - Full name, permanent residence, nationality, ID number, passport number of each authorized representative;